-See Routine care, SATA drive guidelines, and disassembly preparation on page 13 for initial safety procedures.
+See Routine care, SATA drive guidelines, and disassembly preparation on page 7 for initial safety procedures.

-- 1. Remove all removable media, such as optical discs or USB flash drives, from the computer. - 2.
-Turn off the computer.
+- 1. Turn off the computer.
 If you are unsure whether the computer is off or in Hibernation, turn the computer on, and then shut it down through the operating system. - IMPORTANT: Turn off the computer before disconnecting any cables.